 I recently received this question again and decided to address it here in an effort to lessen the confusion many readers will naturally feel.

 The Dominion Over the Earth series begins when Tohmazz Zarr and his people arrive on Earth and begin taking dominion of it.
 The natural ending of this series is when the final fate of that dominion is decided.
 Encompassed in that overall story is that of the Eden Colony.
 The Heirs of Novaun books take place during a two-year period that occurs twenty-seven years after Fall to Eden.
-Thus, Fall to Eden, Alien Roads, and Day of Liberation—the novel I’m currently writing—come chronologically before the Heirs book.
-There will be at least two more books in the series after that—one that will come before Heirs, and one that will overlap with Heirs chronologically and move the story forward a few years.
+Thus, Fall to Eden, Alien Roads, and Day of Liberation come chronologically before the Heirs books.
+There will be at least two more books in the Dominion series after that—one that will come before Heirs, and one that will overlap with Heirs chronologically and move the story forward a few years.
 For more about the story timeline, please see the page Chronological Book Order.

 Despite the fact that Heirs of Novaun and Dominion Over the Earth share a few story events and characters, they are each complete and do not depend on each other.
 The Heirs books, like the People stories by Zenna Henderson, present the protagonists as generic people of faith and keep the exploration of ideas universal enough to appeal to a broad audience.
 Dominion Over the Earth, on the other hand, delves into ideas that will be of more interest to members of The Church of Jesus Christ of Latter-day Saints and goes crazy with them.
 The fantastical approach is much more similar to that of C.S.
 Lewis’s Space Trilogy.